IngarsPoliters/graph-theory-project/README.md

 # Algorithms:

 ### Shunting Yard Algorithm
-The shunting yard algorith was invented by [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) in 1961, who was a Dutch computer scientist.<sup>12</sup> This algorithm is used for converting an infix expression to postfix expression.
+The shunting yard algorithm was invented by [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) in 1961, who was a Dutch computer scientist.<sup>12</sup> This algorithm is used for converting an infix expression to postfix expression.
 A stack is used for holding the operators, the purpose of the stack is to reverse the order of the operators in the expression using a last in first out method [LIFO](https://www.freshbooks.com/hub/accounting/what-is-lifo).
 The stack also serves as a storage structure, for no operator can be printed until both of its operands have appeared.<sup>13</sup>

 An operator precedence is defined to evaluate the priority of the operators as follows:`{'*': 100, '.': 90, '|': 80}`.